keyboard_arrow_up

 Expense of Broaching

-To help reduce costs, manufacturers often perform broaching in specialized broaching job shops.
-These facilities use specialized machines, such as the P machine, to make the broaching process more cost-effective.
+To help reduce costs, manufacturers often place work with specialized broaching job shops.
+These facilities use dedicated machines, established tooling practices, and experienced operators to make the process more efficient and more economical over the length of a production run.

 Machine Parts and Broaching